 Details of the Display

 But that’s not all.
-The video monitor in front of the exhibit offers video interviews with local dairy farmers.
+The video monitor we installed in front of the exhibit offers video interviews with local dairy farmers.
 The farmers explain how they prioritize animal care, sustainability, and milk quality.
 It’s a particularly direct way to connect consumers with the farm.